xerografica/xero_tools/README.md

 This is an experimental repository specifically designed for the needs of the author(s) and comes with no guarantees for other uses.

-Items not handled yet as of current version:
+Items not handled yet as of current version but planned (in order of urgency):
+- currently assumes that your first transaction of the year is a crypto buy
+- currently assumes that *no crypto has been sold directly to fiat, only used for NFTs*
+- secondary sale assumes that the NFT was bought in the same year
+- secondary sale occurs and assumes that ALL buys of the same objkt were bought before any sales
+- currently assumes that the 'Withdrawal of crypto' table indicates that the crypto was bought that day
-- burning
+- burning should be considered a loss
-- transferred NFTs (OTC; not bought) are removed
+- transferred NFTs (OTC; not bought) are currently removed (therefore ignored)
+- need to set up method of tracking which NFTs were sold and kept (inventory); this will be important for year 2 of system
+- add multiple wallet functionality
-- objkt.com collections need a more robust way of tracking since all start at #0
+- objkt.com collections may need a more robust way of tracking since all start at #0

+Note: this repo has only been tested on tezos and hic et nunc/ teia/ objkt.com objkts.
+Note: there has only been preliminary testing so far.

 ### 00. Setup
 To use this repository, you will the following items:
-i) tezos-CAD or -USD daily conversion
+i) tezos-CAD, -USD, or other fiat daily conversion table
 Obtain from the following site:
 https://www.investing.com/indices/investing.com-xtz-cad-historical-data
 Use the 'Historical Data' option, select the entire year, and export to csv.